-Episode 1: Introduction - Playing with monarchs
+Episode 1: Introduction - Family tree

 King John has gone down in history as the worst king that England ever had, and he narrowly held onto his throne in 1215 by signing Magna Carta - the Great Charter - cutting his power to a mere shadow of what it had once been.
 He was the great grandson of William the Conqueror who had seized the kingdom in 1066 after defeating the last Saxon ruler, King Harold, at the Battle of Hastings.

 Time to meet the ancestors, for we cannot understand King John without knowing something about them.
 Between Christmas, 1066, when William was crowned at Westminster Abbey, and John’s death in 1216, England had six kings in the intervening one hundred and fifty years.

 The first three were the Norman kings, William II or William Rufus, and Henry I being sons of the Conqueror.
 King Stephen is a kind-of hybrid, being the king from Blois, in France.

 Henry II, Richard the Lionheart, and King John were the first three Plantagenet kings.
 Stephen and his three successors were all descended from the Conqueror.

 Willaim Rufus never married and was mysteriously shot dead by a crossbow bolt in the New Forest, in Hampshire, while hunting.

 He was succeeded by his youngest brother, Henry I, who married Edith, the daughter of Malcolm III, king of Scots, by his wife, St Margaret, the great great grand-daughter of Edmund Ironside - possibly murdered by King Cnut, in 1017.
 Edmund was the son of Aethelred II (the Unready).

 Henry I was survived in 1135 by his sole heir, his daughter Matilda, the widow of the Holy Roman Emperor, Henry V. She had remarried Geoffrey Plantagenet, Count of Anjou, a province in western France.